Woopra: History

+The company was originally incorporated in Texas as iFusion Labs, LLC. but later moved to California with the relocation of Khoury and Younan to Silicon Valley in order to have access to a more targeted talent pool of developers.

+Subsequently Pozadzides exited the company and Khoury assumed the CEO position.
+Woopra has since gone on to focus on enterprise clients.

 Press

 In 2009, Daniel Brusilovski from TechCrunch called Woopra an "impressive live tracking and analytics service".
 ReadWriteWeb named Woopra a top web product of 2010 and gave it an honorable mention in 2011.
 ReadWriteWeb's Founder, Richard MacManus, says Woopra is "without a doubt the most addictive business tool I use."
 In 2012, eWeek listed Woopra as a "hot web analytics" company and American Express OPEN Forum listed it as one of the "smartest web analytics tools".
 Business 2 Community, in 2012, cites Woopra's real time analytics as a useful adjunct to Google Analytics.